Ahmed-BS11/Cycling-Stations-Monitoring/README.md

 ## Overview

-This Python script utilizes Apache Spark and Elasticsearch to monitor Velib bike stations' status in real-time.
-The script reads data from a Kafka topic, a distributed streaming platform, processes it using PySpark, and indexes the relevant information into Elasticsearch.
-After that, we can perform data visualizations using Kibana, taking advantage of the powerful analytics capabilities provided by the Elasticsearch-Kibana stack.
-Additionally, it identifies and logs empty bike stations, providing valuable insights into station utilization and availability.
+This Python script utilizes Apache Spark and Elasticsearch to monitor real-time status of Velib bike stations.
+It reads data from a Kafka topic, processes it with PySpark, and indexes relevant information into Elasticsearch.
+Kibana is then employed for data visualizations, taking advantage of the powerful analytics capabilities of the Elasticsearch-Kibana stack.
+Additionally, the script identifies and logs empty bike stations, providing valuable insights into station utilization and availability.
+The project integrates Hive LLAP (Live Long and Process), requiring dependencies on Hadoop, Hive, and Tez for optimized query performance.

 ## Requirements